 Claire Schaeffer-Duffy, Worcester (CD2)

-Paul Shannon, Somerville, Middle East working group chair (CD7)
+Paul Shannon, Somerville, Ukraine: A Time for Peace chair (CD7)

 Michael is a research fellow in psychiatry at Massachusetts General Hospital, where he studies post-traumatic stress syndrome.
 He became fascinated by peace and justice through his study of neurology and science and is now a leading member of our Nuclear Disarmament working group, as well as an activist on MAPA’s work in relation to the Korea crisis.
 He is also a member of the Democratic Socialists of America (DSA).